 Regularly cleaning and washing surfaces that attract allergens, including furniture, carpet and bedding, will help reduce on dust, dust mites and pet dander in your house.

 This essential filter keeps your home comfortable and air healthy.
 How often you should change your air filter depends on the kind of filter you install.
 Flat filters should be swapped monthly, while pleated filters should be changed every three months.
 If you’re unsure if your filter should be swapped, pull it out and tilt it to the light.
 Install a new one if you can’t see light through it.

 If someone in your home deals with allergies or asthma, we suggest choosing a filter with a greater MERV rating.
 The higher the number this is, the better your filter is at eliminating contaminants.

 3. Improve Natural Ventilation

 Keep fresh air circulating by opening windows whenever the temperature allows.
 We also suggest using exhaust fans in your bathroom and kitchen as much as possible to get rid of pollutants and bring in more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Service Experts Commercial HVAC has a fix to help your loved ones breathe better.
+From whole-home air purifiers, Service Experts Commercial HVAC has a fix to help your loved ones breathe better.
 We’ll help you select the best option during your free home comfort assessment.
 Reach us at 289-201-2346 to book yours right away!